Haoyang113/UPose/README.md

 # UPose - A framework for AI motion tracking in Unity

-UPose is a useful resource that utilizes different AI methods for human motion tracking in Unity and demonstrates its capabilities in different sample demo applications.
+UPose is a useful resource that utilizes different AI methods for human motion tracking in Unity and demonstrates its capabilities in a gallery of sample demo applications.
 The UPose repository currently supports MediaPipe and MMPose for motion tracking.

 ## Contents